 Photograph from 1926 Bonhomie yearbook

-William J. McGlothlin was born on November 29, 1867 to William James Alexander McGlothlin and the former Elizabeth Ellen King near Gallatin, Tennessee.
+William J. McGlothlin was born on November 29, 1867 to William James Alexander McGlothlin and the former Elizabeth Ellen King on the family farm northeast of Portland, Tennessee, only a few miles south of the Tennessee-Kentucky state line.
 He attended Bethel College, Ky.
 (A.B., A.M., D.D.), Southern Baptist Theological Seminary, Ky.(Th.
 M.), and the University of Berlin(Ph.D).
 After graduating in 1889, he left to teach Math and English at the Bardstown Male and Female Institute in Kentucky.
 McGlothlin taught there for two years before leaving to answer a call for the ministry.
 He was ordained on September 24, 1891, and began taking classes at the Southern Baptist Theological Seminary in Louisville, Ky. the following week.

 McGlothlin was selected to be the Assistant Instructor in Old Testament English and Hebrew in 1894, following his summer studying German at Amherst College.
 He was promoted again in 1896 to Assistant Professor of Old Testament Interpretation, and in 1897, the position of Professor of Biblical Introduction was added to his duties.
 McGlothlin had numerous other duties during his time at the Seminary, including Treasurer of the Seminary from 1890 to 1904.
 He was also quite busy academically, having earned his Ph.D. from the University of Berlin in 1902.
 McGlothlin received the Honorary degree of Doctor of Laws from Furman University in 1909.